 As an attorney and entrepreneur, Dr. Rayburn brings her experience from the legal and business world into her classes.
 She has represented her clients and businesses in negotiating contracts, acquisitions and mergers, real estate development, employment discrimination, and regulatory compliance, as well as, in conducting professional training in HR compliance and best practices.
 Dr. Rayburn recognizes the importance of practical training and education for the business professional in reducing business litigation and increasing productivity.

 Carter Taylor, MBA

-With 33 years of flying, Mr. Taylor retired from American Airlines as their senior flight instructor.
+With 33 years of flying, Carter Taylor retired from American Airlines as their senior flight instructor.
 Later he trained pilots for The Boeing Company and worked on courseware development for pilot training programs for the new Boeing 787 Dreamliner.
 He takes great pleasure in shepherding his flock of students, encouraging and enticing them to do their very best work, helping them to achieve their ultimate God-given potential.
 He enjoys writing and has had numerous articles and photographs published in antique automobile publications.
-Mr. Taylor views the online program at NGU as an incredible opportunity for many deserving adults, enabling them to earn a college degree that may be otherwise unobtainable.
+Taylor views the online program at NGU as an incredible opportunity for many deserving adults, enabling them to earn a college degree that may be otherwise unobtainable.

 Online Christian Ministries